 Passwords are no joke.
 You should really put the time and effort to come up with strong passwords and ensure that you have layers upon layers of other security measures to protect them.
 Read on to find out more about how you could gauge the strength of your password, where to store your passwords, as well as password managers for your business.

 How Strong is My Password?

-Computerphile, a Youtube channel about all things computers/technology, has put together a video about choosing a password.
+Computerphile, a Youtube channel about all things computers/technology, has come up with a video about choosing a password.
 The video goes into a deep dive of choosing the right password for you that's safe, secure, and unlikely to be compromised.
 Watch the video below:

-Helpful, right?
-Now if you're still confused - say you want your password to come from personal memory - maybe the street you grew up in as a child?
+Say you want your password to come from personal memory - maybe the street you grew up in as a child?
 For example, let’s say the street you grew up in is named “Lake Street” - this will now be the base of your password.
-By base, we mean that this would be the word that forms inside your head when the screen asks what your password is.
+By base, we mean that this would be the word you think about when the screen asks what your password is.

 Now, we would try and make “LakeStreet” stronger by adding in a mix of punctuation, special, and numerical characters.
 See samples below:

 See the difference?